-If you are fortunate to hear the message of Bob Goff, attorney, best-selling author, diplomat, and founder of human-rights organization Restore International, you’ll likely be changed.
+If you are fortunate to hear the message of Bob Goff, attorney, best-selling author, diplomat, and founder of human-rights organization Restore International (now Love Does), you’ll likely be changed.
 Yet his message is simple: love does.
 That is, love is best conveyed as a concrete action, possibly an impulsive, spontaneous action that expresses warmth, appreciation, grace, and whimsy.

 I first happened upon Bob’s work via Twitter.
 Through his @LoveDoes account, he sends thought-provoking messages such as these:

 - Someone’s praying right now that we’ll develop a greater fear of inaction than of failure.
 Be not afraid.

 - When the music stops, the only one sitting on a throne will be God.
 We don’t need to spend life scrambling for chairs.

 - God doesn’t look at our failures and think He’ll look bad; He looks at our lives and hopes we’ll look real.